-Back and neck problems trouble nearly 80 percent of people 30 years and older, and low back pain is one of the main causes for missed work.
+Back and neck problems trouble nearly 80% of people 30 years and older, and low back pain is one of the main causes for missed work.
 Luckily, spine care is no longer a world away – in fact it’s offered right here in Asheboro.

-The Human Motion Institute at Randolph Health offers a comprehensive spine care program which uses the latest techniques for patients suffering from back and neck conditions.
-Dr. Shakeel Durrani with Randolph Health Orthopedics & Sports Medicine, is a fellowship-trained spine specialist who incorporates conservative treatments as well as innovative surgical techniques to best meet the needs of each patient.
+We offer a comprehensive spine care program which uses the latest techniques for patients suffering from back and neck conditions.
+Dr. Shakeel Durrani, with Randolph Health Orthopedics & Sports Medicine, is a fellowship-trained spine specialist who incorporates conservative treatments as well as innovative surgical techniques to best meet the needs of each patient.
 Dr. Durrani and his team of professionals have developed a program that delivers quality spine services close to home.

 To schedule an appointment with Dr. Durrani, call Randolph Health Orthopedics & Sports Medicine at 336-626-2688.